data-provider/website/docs/api-selector.md

 ##### Returns

-Can return a provider or selector instance, queried or not. _(In next releases of Data Provider is expected to allow returning also arrays of dependencies, or any other allowed format of defining dependencies)_
+Can return a dependency in any of the formats described in this chapter.

 ```javascript
 const booksWithAuthorNameInTheTitle = new Selector(